fazzyA/web-saylani/JS-Assignments/Objects/readme.md

 rollno : 12 };
 Sample Output: name,sclass,rollno
 ```
+## Make a human object with watch, walk, eat, sleep properties
+## Iterate every property in an object
-## 2. List all authors in the following code
+## List all authors in the following code
 ```
 var library = [
     {